gittuf/gittuf/docs/cli/gittuf_policy_remove-rule.md

 ### Synopsis

-The 'remove-rule' command deletes the specified rule from the specified gittuf policy file.
-By default, the main policy file (targets) is used, which can be overridden with the '--policy-name' flag.
+The 'remove-rule' command removes a rule from a gittuf policy file.
+It is used to stop protecting a namespace or to remove an authorization that is no longer needed.

 ```
 gittuf policy remove-rule [flags]